exponentialR/ScriptForge/Readme.md

 1. Navigate to the directory containing `gdrive_upload.py`.
 2. Run the script with the path to the file you want to upload:

-`python gdrive_upload.py -ie myemail@myemail.com -passwd mypassword -fp path/to/your/file`
+`python gdrive_upload.py -ie myemail@myemail.com -passwd mypassword -rec receiveremail@email.com -fp path/to/your/file`

+3. Ensure you change `myemail@email.com`, `mypassword` accordingly, and replace `receiveremail@email.com` with the recipient email address.

 3. Follow the on-screen instructions to authenticate and complete the upload.